 soaking the onion in cold water

-• Wash, dry, and chop the tomatoes into bite-size chunks.
+• Wash, dry, and chop 1 pound tomatoes into bite-size chunks.
 Make sure tomatoes are at room temperature.

-• Wash and dry the cucumber, cut it in half lengthwise, then in half again, and dice it.
+Wash and dry 1 large cucumber, cut it in half lengthwise, then in half again, and dice it.

-• Add chopped tomatoes and cucumber, thinly sliced red onion drained from the water, and finely chopped parsley to a large bowl.
+Add chopped tomatoes and cucumber, thinly sliced red onion drained from the water, and finely chopped ¼ cup flat-leaf parsley to a large bowl.

-• Season with extra virgin olive oil, vinegar, salt, and black pepper.
+• Season with 2 tablespoons extra-virgin olive oil, 2 tablespoons vinegar, ½ teaspoon salt, and ¼ teaspoon black pepper.
 Toss well, taste, adjust for salt, and serve.

 Video